Proton Savvy: Awards

-The Savvy has received two known "Car of the Year" awards from two ASEAN countries, including the Cars, Bikes & Trucks's "New Straits Times/AmBank Group 2006 Car of the Year" Award in the Supermini category, and the "Best City Car" award at the 6th Indonesian Car of the Year 2007 awards.
+The Savvy has received two known "Car of the Year" awards from two ASEAN countries, including the Cars, Bikes & Truckss "New Straits Times/AmBank Group 2006 Car of the Year" Award in the Supermini category, and the "Best City Car" award at the 6th Indonesian Car of the Year 2007 awards.
 The car is also the only Proton model so far to be TÜV (Technischer Überwachungsverein) Certified.

 The Savvy was voted among Thailand's Top 10 Cars in 2008, by The Nation Daily.

-The Savvy is also recognised in the Malaysian Book of Records as the most fuel efficient car in Malaysia, during an on-road test by Proton, with average fuel consumption of about 24 km/L.